SchenbergZY/manual/book/helper_code/intro.md

 This chapter contains a few scripts which can be useful in the book-editing process, all of which are scripts and/or files stored in other repositories  (they are _not_ Sphinx extensions).

- - [LaTeX to markdown conversion](tex_md_converter) to convert a LaTeX file into jupyter-book compatible markdown.
+ - [LaTeX to markdown conversion](tex_md_converter) to convert a LaTeX file into TeachBook compatible markdown.
  - [Snippitall](Snippitall) to insert the same code snippet at a certain point in each md file in a specific folder and all subfolder.
  - [Snippitonce](Snippitonce) to insert the same code snippet at a certain point in each md file only in a specific folder.
  - [Extensionchecker](Extensionchecker) to identify the kind of files present in subfolder